root-foundation/root/README.md

 When one feature advances far beyond the rest, a _pressure_ is created for all other features to catch up.
 This pressure manifests as pain in the collective human experience.
 Thus, the degree of imbalance in the advancements of these three features, correlates with collective suffering.

 We have already explored our current imbalance earlier: advancement of AGI technology makes our economic system incredibly oppressive because debt will be an _unviable instrument_ to finance anything.
-Similarly, advancement in AGI technology makes our current education incredibly oppressive because most of the stories that people are learning and believing will render them _unemployable_ in a post AI world.
+Similarly, advancement in AGI technology makes our current education incredibly oppressive because most of the stories that people are learning and believing will render them _unemployable_ in a post AGI world.
 Moreover, advancement in AGI technology makes our current governance system oppressive because the rate of government decision making can’t keep up with the rate of change, thus any policy reliefs will increasingly come far too late.

 Since AGI technology is accelerating exponentially, **imbalance is growing acceleratingly fast**.
 If we continue to accelerate in such an unbalanced manner, our suffering will also grow exponentially — far eclipsing the suffering we are already experiencing due to the current imbalance.